Jose Altuve Player Props: Astros vs. Nationals

 Jose Altuve At The Plate

-- Altuve has five doubles, two home runs and eight walks while batting .262.
+- Altuve has five doubles, two home runs and 10 walks while batting .266.

-- He has homered in two of 15 games played this year, and in 2.9% of his plate appearances.
+- In 16 games played this season, he has homered in two of them.

-- In three games this year, Altuve has picked up an RBI, with more than one RBI once.
+- In four games this year, Altuve has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.